dmwit/maryodel/protocol/README.md

     > request-version
     < version 1.0.0

-In this example, and others in this document, the prefix <code>> </code>
+In this example, and others in this document, the prefix <code>> </code>&nbsp;
-indicates a message sent from the server to the client, and <code>< </code>
+indicates a message sent from the server to the client, and
-indicates a message sent from the client to the server.
+<code>< </code>&nbsp;indicates a message sent from the client to the server.
 These marks are not actually part of the messages.

 After the version negotiation, the server announces the number of players.
 Currently this phase is purely informational, and there is no negotiation of